ErichDylus/API3/forms/Grant Agreement.md

 // effective date should correspond to receipt of funds by the grantee.
 Bracketed items to be adjusted as relevant for each grantee

-// provided without warranty of any kind, do not use without consulting an attorney, all open-source-law repo disclosures apply
+// provided without warranty of any kind, do not use without consulting an attorney, repo [disclosures and disclaimers](https://github.com/ErichDylus/Open-Source-Law/blob/main/Disclosure.md) apply

 ## Grant Agreement